Martingales arising from minimal submanifolds and other geometric contexts: Angular convergence in the radially symmetric case

-for some $\eps>0$ and $R>1$, \end{enumerate} we have that $M$ admits a non-constant, bounded, $\Lap_s$-harmonic function. \end{Cor}
+for some $\eps>0$ and $R>1$, we have that $M$ admits a non-constant, bounded, $\Lap_s$-harmonic function. \end{Cor}

-Similar logic shows that, under the same hypotheses on curvature, an $n$-dim\-en\-sion\-al minimal surface $N$ will admit a non-constant, bounded, harmonic function (where the harmonicity is with respect to the induced Laplacian on $N$, of course).
-The only additional complication is that it's less obvious that we can find some set $U$ as above for which we can always find points with $\theta$-components in both $U$ and the interior of $U^c$ for arbitrarily large $r$-components.
-(That is, we might worry that $X_{\zeta}$ is constant, independent of starting point.)
-The only way we could fail to be able to find a set $U$ as desired is if there were some $\tilde{\theta}$ such that for all sequences $x_i \in N$ with $r(x_i)\rightarrow \infty$, we had $\theta(x_i)\rightarrow \tilde{\theta}$.
-However, one can show fairly easily that this is not possible.
-One way to do this, in the spirit of this paper, is to use Equation \eqref{Eqn:ThetaProcess}.
-This, along with the properties of the $w_{i,t}$ and the fact that the integral of $1/G^2(r_t)$ along paths is almost surely finite (because of the curvature assumptions of Theorem \ref{THM:AngleCon}) and independent of the $\theta_t$-process, shows that $\theta_t$ cannot converge to a single point.
-Thus there can be no $\tilde{\theta}$ as just described.
-With this in mind, we have established Corollary \ref{Cor:MinHarm}.
+Similar logic shows that, under the same hypotheses on curvature, an $n$-dim\-en\-sion\-al minimal submanifold $N$ will admit a non-constant, bounded, harmonic function (where the harmonicity is with respect to the induced Laplacian on $N$, of course).
+Here, the relationship between harmonic functions and the sphere at infinity (of $M$) is less straightforward, since the accumulation points of $N$ in this sphere at infinity will generally have a more complicated structure.
+However, in order to establish the existence of a non-constant, bounded, harmonic function, we need only show there is some set $U$ as above such that we can always find points with $\theta$-coordinates in each of $U$ and the interior of $U^c$ for arbitrarily large $r$-coordinates.
+The only way we could fail to be able to find a set $U$ as desired is if there were some $\hat{\theta}$ such that for all sequences $x_i \in N$ with $r(x_i)\rightarrow \infty$, we had $\theta(x_i)\rightarrow \tilde{\theta}$.
+However, this would imply that $\theta_{\zeta}= \hat{\theta}$ for every path (since $N$ is transient), contradicting the fact that $\theta_{\zeta}$ is not a point mass.
+With this in mind, we have proven Corollary \ref{Cor:MinHarm}.

-Finally, we note that the hypotheses of Theorem \ref{THM:AngleNoCon} do not imply, either for sub-Riemannian structures of the type under consideration or for minimal submanifolds, that there are no non-constant harmonic functions.